Sophia (Σοφíα, Greek for "wisdom")

 Packaging design: Anne Toppius.

 THE SOMNAMBULIST is the project of a fluid international collective of Berlin-based musicians which defies any easy

-In its decade-long existence, the band has released three full-length albums (Moda Borderline, Sophia Verloren and Quantum Porn): Hypermnesiac, the new studio album, is set to be released in February 2020 on the band’s own label Slowing Records....more
+In its decade-long existence, the band has released four full-length albums (Moda Borderline, Sophia Verloren Quantum Porn and Hypermnesiac).
+A brand new EP is set to be released on December 2, 2022 by the band’s own label Slowing Records....more